f-Block Chemical Elements Lanthanum and Actinium

 The 4f block chemical elements in the periodic table have been variously called rare earth, lanthanum’s, and lanthanum.
-The name rare-earth for f-block has given because they originally extracted from oxides for which ancient name earth and which are considered to be rare in earth environment.
+The name rare-earth for f-block has been given because they originally extracted from oxides for which ancient name earth and which are considered to be rare in earth environment.
 The term rare-earths now avoided because many of these chemical elements are no longer rare but are abundant.
 The general valence shell electronic configuration of lanthanum atoms [Pd] 4fn 5s2 5p6 5d1 6s2.
 Therefore, the valence shell electronic configuration of trivalent ion is [Pd] 4fn 5s2 5p6 5d1 6s2, where n has values 1 to 14.

-4f-block also called inner transition elements.
+4f-block is also called inner transition elements.
 Because the electron particles are added to the deep-seated 4f-orbital with the increasing atomic number of lanthanum.
 Therefore, the outer orbital contains 6s-electrons and the inner energy orbital contains f-electrons.

 Cerium Gadolinium Lutetium in Periodic Table

-f-block chemical elements like Cerium, Gadolinium, and Lutetium in the periodic table contain one electron in 5d orbital with atomic number 58, 64, and 87.
+f-block chemical elements like Cerium, Gadolinium, and Lutetium in the periodic table contain one electron in 5d orbital with atomic numbers 58, 64, and 87.
 Therefore, the electron configuration of cerium, gadolinium, and lutetium outside of the general electronic configuration.
 Because electrons of similar spin developed an exchange interaction which leads to stabilizing the system.

-The f-electrons of similar spin, repulsion is less by an amount called the exchange energy of electron.
+The f-electrons of similar spin, repulsion is less by an amount called the exchange energy of an electron.
 But the greater the number of f-electrons with parallel spins the greater of exchanged interaction and greater stability.
 This is the basis of Hound’s rules and uses to derive the electronic arrangement of Cerium, Gadolinium, and Lutetium.

 Electron Configuration of Cerium